Charting Your Mental Health

 Daily Functioning: Struggle at work, not motivated to complete housework or other responsibilities

-Descriptive words: erratic, overwhelmed, scared, furious, judgmental, exhausted, raging, a mistake
+Descriptive words: erratic, overwhelmed, scared, furious, judgmental, exhausted, hopeless, miserable

-Honesty: Not likely, but possible with a “safe person”
+Honesty: Not likely, but possible with a “safe person”.
+If asked, tone and responses give it away

 On a 9 day-

 Suicidal Ideation / Darkness: Plan confirmed, typically for later that day.
 Calm and ready.
-Heavy darkness felt all around and in me.
+Heavy darkness felt all around, but not affected by it.
 Intrusive thoughts lead to intense headaches.

 Alcohol: Consumption can vary; used to slow the process or make it easier to complete

-Drugs: Small amount at first, but plan to take more at location prior to suicide
+Drugs: Small amount at first, but plan to take more at the location prior to suicide

 Cutting: Not usually, but possible

-Descriptive words: determined, focused, apathetic, hopeless, miserable, disappointed, sorrowful, resistant
+Descriptive words: determined, focused, apathetic, disappointed, sorrowful, resistant, excited

-Other: Struggle to focus on any one task, Overtaken by thoughts of suicide & unable to complete task.
-Headaches, nauseous, stomach in knots.
+Other: Struggle to focus on any one task, Overtaken by thoughts of suicide.
+Headaches, nausea, stomach in knots.
 Feeling alienated from the world.
 Will consider answering text and phone calls depending on person, message left, and deepness of suicidal determination in that moment.
+Typically not communicating, if so, not being honest.

 On a 10 day-

 Suicidal Ideation / Darkness: Confident it will be complete as soon as possible (within hours).
-Darkness has settled down from excitement to a mission focused attack.
-Experienced demons are present now to lead me down this path.
+Darkness has settled down from excitement to a mission-focused attack.
+In the home stretch now.
+Experienced demons are present now to lead in the suicide.

-Prepping for SI: gathering supplies needed and heading to location immediately
+Prepping for SI: gathering supplies needed and heading to the location immediately

-Alcohol: yes, but typically only a little to keep my nerves calm
+Alcohol: yes, but typically only a little to keep the nerves calm

-Drugs: yes, but only a little at first and more for location of suicide
+Drugs: yes, but only a little at first, and more at the location to aid in suicide

 Cutting: no